 - Protection against illness

 Empowering children to make these healthy food choices for themselves means that they will continue to enjoy the benefits of good nutrition as they gain independence and grow into healthy adults.

 The earlier you begin to offer children healthy options, the easier it is for them (and educators and families) to guide children to a life of healthy eating.
 Education, support and consistency can enable children of any age to transition to enjoying mealtimes with a plate full of delicious, nutritious food.

 There are a few strategies that can make healthy eating simple and satisfying for all involved.
-Here are a number of tips to try that will encourage a love of good foods:
+Here are some tips to try that will encourage a love of good foods:

 Cooking in centres

 Children love to be a part of the journey and are significantly more likely to eat a meal or snack that they have been involved in making.